ibuetler/p3s-log-aggregation/Tutorial.md

 The forensic.log is more comprehensive and complex.
 There are different formats for the POST and GET Method.
 The log format of a POST entry contains: ID, Method, Accept-Encoding, Content-Length, Host, Content-Type, Connection, User-Agent whereas the log format of a GET consists of ID, Method, Host, Connection, Upgrade-Insecure-Request, User-Agent, Accept, Referer, Accept-Encoding, Accept-Language.

-It is importance to notice that even the structure of the GET Requests can be different but they all will start with the +forensicID of the entry and end with the -forensicID.
+It is important to notice that even the structure of the GET Requests can be different but they all will start with the +forensicID of the entry and end with the -forensicID.